AdobeDocs/campaign-web.en/help/v8/direct-mail/send-direct-mail.md

 # Preview & send a direct mail delivery {#send-direct-mail}

-## Preview your direct mail delivery {#preview-dm}

-Once you have configured the extraction file for your direct mail delivery, you can utilize test profiles to preview and test it.
+Once you have configured the extraction file for your direct mail delivery, you can utilize test profiles to preview it and send proofs.
 If you have included personalized content, you can examine how this content is displayed in the columns by using test profile data.
 This allows you to ensure that the file content is being rendered correctly and that the personalized elements are being appropriately incorporated.
+Learn how to [preview the extraction file](#preview-dm) and [send proofs](#test-dm)

+When the extraction file is ready, you can send the direct mail delivery in order to generate the file and share it with your direct mail provider.
+[Learn how to send your direct mail delivery](#dm-send)

+## Preview the extraction file {#preview-dm}

 The main steps to preview your extraction file are as follows.
 More details on how to preview deliveries are available in [this section](../preview-test/preview-content.md).